-reportlet, reportlets
+reportlet, reportlets (n.)

-report names
+report names (n.)

-If referring to a report in general, capitalize as in "the July 2017 Remediation Report."
-If referring to the specific filename or path, use tech font.
+If referring to a title or a report in general, capitalize it in the normal font, as in "the July 2017 APT Report."
+If referring to the specific filename or path, use the tech font.